Frequently asked questions

 Do I Need Medical Experience?

-Some positions require specific medical skills, many others do not.
+Some positions require specific medical skills, but many others do not.
 What type of experience and/or license is required?
 Training is provided for all positions.
-Medical professionals must have current license.
+Medical professionals must have current appropriate licenses.
 There is a special provision for retired medical personnel working in a free clinic.
-Michelle Turner, Volunteer Coordinator, at 855-8220.

 Are There Transportation Services Available to the Clinic?

-We are at Eastgate with a bus stop nearby, served by CARTA Bus #4.
+We are located at Eastgate with a bus stop nearby, served by CARTA Bus #4.

-What Type Donations Can I Make to VIM?
+What Type of Donations Can I Make to VIM?